j1cky/Virtual-Camera/README.md

 ## Contact

-Created by [Your Name] - Feel free to contact me!
+Created by J1cky - Feel free to contact me!